esphome/esphome-docs/components/sensor/dht.rst

 .. note::

+    The default ``accuracy_decimals`` value of the *humidity* levels is ``0``, as the DHT11 for which this was originally written does not have a higher resolution.
+All other DHT sensors have a higher resolution, it's worth to configure them with ``accuracy_decimals: 1``.

     If you're seeing lots of invalid temperature/humidity warnings in the logs, try manually setting the DHT model with the ``model:`` configuration variable.
 Other problems could be wrong pull-up resistor values on the DATA pin or too long cables.

-    Also, the default ``accuracy_decimals`` value of the humidity levels is set to 0, as the DHT11 for which this was originally written does not have a higher resolution.
-All other DHT sensors have a higher resolution, and thus should be configured with ``accuracy_decimals: 1``.

 See Also
 --------